koenderks/aRtsy/README.md

 ### The Geometric collection

-The Geometric collection implements algorithms that draw a geometric shape and apply a random color to it.
+The Geometric collection mostly implements algorithms that draw a geometric shape and apply a random color to it.

 #### Segments